 The first reason for hesitating to take R to be grounding concerns whether it is even capable of doing the job in a formulation of physicalism that proponents of a grounding formulation of physicalism need it to do.
 For it to do that job, the following conditional must be true: necessarily, if an entity which isn’t narrowly physical is grounded in an entity which is narrowly physical, then the first entity is nothing over and above the second entity in the sense required for physicalism.
 I first want to argue that we have no warrant for thinking that this conditional is true.
 I will end this section by arguing that it is false.

 Obviously it doesn’t follow merely from one’s needing grounding to do a certain job in a formulation of physicalism that it is capable of doing it.
-Nor is it at all obvious that it can do it: even if grounding is indeed “the primitive structuring conception of metaphysics” (Schaffer 2009, 364), it doesn’t follow a priori that, necessarily, if X grounds Y, then Y is nothing over and above X in the sense required for physicalism: “the primitive structuring conception of metaphysics” might turn just not to be like that.
+Nor is it at all obvious that it can do it: even if grounding is indeed “the primitive structuring conception of metaphysics” (Schaffer 2009, 364), it doesn’t follow a priori that, necessarily, if X grounds Y, then Y is nothing over and above X in the sense required for physicalism: “the primitive structuring conception of metaphysics” might turn out just not to be like that.
 One might claim to know by intuition that, necessarily, if X grounds Y, then Y is nothing over and above X in the sense required for physicalism.
 But it is quite implausible to claim that one has reliable intuitions regarding a merely posited primitive relation—just as it would have been implausible, when the neutrino was first posited, for someone to claim to have reliable intuitions about the properties of neutrinos.

 But what if one knew independently that, necessarily, if X grounds Y, then X metaphysically necessitates Y?
 Wouldn’t that be enough to show that, necessarily, if X grounds Y, then Y is nothing over and above X in the sense required for physicalism?
 It wouldn’t, for